Water temperature in A Coruña

 Minimum:

-As of now, in A Coruña, the water temperature is 56.1°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 1.2°F higher than the average recorded on this particular day in recent years.
+As of now, in A Coruña, the water temperature is 64.7°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 3.3°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 56.0°F on 2017, while the historical minimum was 53.5°F on 2018.
+The maximum temperature recorded for this date was 63.9°F on 2023, while the historical minimum was 58.4°F on 2024.

 Daily water temperature in A Coruña